-- 38.1 Bay of Plenty DHB shall reimburse permanent employees the cost of membership of the Physiotherapy Association of New Zealand per annum. - 38.2 Waikato DHB may reimburse the employee \$552 per annum towards the cost of membership of the New Zealand Society of Physiotherapists. - 38.3 As an alternative to 38.1 and 38.2 above the employer may approve the reimbursement of the fee for one specialist professional association where this is deemed relevant to the employee's job.
-The reimbursement shall not exceed the amounts provided for in 38.1 and 38.2. - 38.4 Provided that where an employee a) is on a fixed term contract; or b) also works for another organisation or in a private practice, the employer will only be required to reimburse the cost on a prorata basis.
+- 38.1 Bay of Plenty District shall reimburse permanent employees the cost of membership of the Physiotherapy Association of New Zealand per annum. - 38.2 Waikato District may reimburse the employee \$552 per annum towards the cost of membership of the New Zealand Society of Physiotherapists. - 38.3 Northland district shall reimburse the employee up to \$621 per annum towards the cost of membership of the Physiotherapy Association of New Zealand.

+- 38.4 As an alternative to 38.1, 38.2 and 38.3 above the employer may approve the reimbursement of the fee for one specialist professional association where this is deemed relevant to the employee's job.
+The reimbursement shall not exceed the amounts provided for in 38.1, 38.2 and 38.3. - 38.5 Provided that where an employee a) is on a fixed term contract; or b) also works for another organisation or in a private practice, the employer will only be required to reimburse the cost on a prorata basis. - 38.6 Where the employer requires a current employee to become a member of a specific professional association, then the cost of that membership shall be fully reimbursable.